 You will specialise in one career pathway.
-You will attend Wintec between 30 and 34 days during the year.
-You will study at Level 2 or 3 and gain between 26 and 34 credits towards your chosen career pathway.
+You will attend Wintec between 30 and 33 days during the year.
+You will study at Level 2 or 3 and gain credits towards your chosen career pathway.
 This year will include some self-directed learning.
-Some programmes may include work experience in industry.
+Some programmes may include industry work experience.

 Graduating from WTA